 Take snacking up a notch with these vegan protein bars.
 They’re the perfect macro blend of protein, fat and healthy carbs.
-If you’re ready to chase adventure, you’d better take these protein bars with you.
+If you’re ready to chase adventure, then you’d better take this protein bar recipe with you.

 This recipe is from my Fresh Start: A 21-Day Plant-Based Cleanse.
-It’s become a staple in our home.
-We love it so much, we make a batch even when we aren’t following the cleanse!
+They are a staple in our home.
+We love them so much, we make a batch even when we aren’t following the cleanse!

 #1 Plant-based protein bar recipe

 Most store-bought protein bars contain tons of sugar and unhealthy fats.
 They may taste great, but they’re essentially a candy bar based on the amount of sugar and processed ingredients.
 Even ‘healthy’ store-bought options are super processed, filled with gums, fillers, and cheap plant protein.
 Meanwhile, my vegan protein bars are full of natural, minimally processed sweeteners, no fillers/gums, and real protein.
 Still not convinced? take a look at the nutritional breakdown below.

 Many people argue that a plant based diet doesn’t contain enough protein.
 I find that eating more plants actually gives me better, cleaner protein.
 And, it works for my body instead of against it.
 Check out the main ingredients in this vegan protein bars recipe:

 - Chia seeds contain 4 grams of protein per ounce